Chieze-Franklin/Bolt.js-Book/setting-up-bolt/config.json.md

 # config.json

 This file is located at _/sys/server/config.json_.
-This file contains configuration data that should be known before Bolt starts up.
+This file contains configuration data may affect how Bolt behaves.

 Most of the fields in this file are self-explanatory.
 The most important fields are:

-* `host`: This is the host \(address\) the Bolt server should run on.
-If running Bolt locally on a single machine, this could be `"127.0.0.1"`.
+* `friendlyName`: This is a user-friendly name for the environment.
-* `port`: This is the port the Bolt server should run on.
+* `friendlyVersion`: This is a user-friendly version for the environment.
-* `protocol`: This is the protocol via which the Bolt server will be accessed.
+* `name`: This is the official name for the environment.
-* `dbHost`: This is the host the database supporting Bolt \(usually MongoDB\) should run on.
+* `version`: This is the current version of the environment.
-* `dbPort`: This is the port the database should run on.
+* `minimumVersion`: This is the least Bolt version that is compatible with this current version.
+Any app targeting a version of Bolt less than this minimum version will not be installed on this environment.